Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Introduction

 These days, analogies carry easily between simulations of social settings and architectures for minds.
 We for instance casually speak of electronic and computational institutions as alternatives for traditional institutional arrangements, in recognition of the increasingly important role that the digital world, and automated decision making, plays within our social structures.
 Equally casually, normative multi-agent systems, based on institutionalist vocabulary, may be introduced as a design metaphor for large-scale distributed Artificial Intelligence (AI).

-Drawing from existing work in agent-based modeling in the area of law, we examine in this chapter a number of relevant cross-cutting concerns, conceptualizations, modeling problems and design challenges that apply to both large-scale distributed Artificial Intelligence and agent-based modeling and simulation of social-institutional structures.
+Drawing from existing work in agent-based modeling in the area of law, we examine in this chapter a number of relevant cross-cutting concerns, conceptualizations, modeling problems and design challenges that apply to both large-scale distributed Artificial Intelligence and agent-based modeling and simulation of social-institutional structures. \Gio{Our aim is on the one hand to provide architectural indications to attempt to go beyond the contingent, task-centered, narrow view on AI; on the other hand to reflect on the continuity holding between institutional and computational domains.}